RobertTalbert/calculus/functions-bootcamp/FunctionBootcamp-notes.md

 ## Detailed outlines

+### Video 0: About this bootcamp

++ What is this?
+  + A 10-video series that reviews all the stuff you need to know about functions for Calculus
++ What isn't this?
+  + A series for beginners
+  + A complete course
++ How to get the most out of these videos
+  + Show the recommended sequence
+  + Don't just watch but pause and practice
+  + Seek out more practice -- suggestions

 ### Video 1: Relationships and functions

-Objectives:

-1. Determine whether a relationship between two quantities is a function or not.
-2. Identify the independent and dependent variables in a function.

 + Almost every situation in real life involves quantities
 + Many of those quantities are related, and change in tandem with each other
   + Example: Going for a run
-  + Quantities: Time elapsed, distance, heart rate, pace, elevation
+  + Quantities: Time elapsed, distance, heart rate, elevation
 + Special relationship: When a value of one quantity determines exactly one value of the other
   + If you know the time elapsed, you can find out my heart rate
   + If you know my heart rate, you can't really know my time elapsed -- same heart rate at different times